heyitsryan/Two-Step-Digital-Analog-stick/README.md

 4 printed buttons
 4 printed lower lid's
 4 printed upper lid's
-(all printed parts are in the same stl file and ccan all be printed at the same time) 8 Kailh Choc V1 switches of your choosing
+(all printed parts are in the same stl file and can all be printed at the same time) 8 Kailh Choc V1 switches of your choosing
 8 Kailh Choc V1 hotswap sockets
 11 female end dupont cables  (30mm length is recommended)